telerik/winforms-docs/gridview/columns/gridviewcolumn.md

 slug: winforms/gridview/columns/column-types/gridviewcolumn
 tags: gridviewcolumn
 published: True
-position: 0
+position: 1
-previous_url: gridview-columns-gridviewcolumn
+previous_url: gridview-columns-gridviewcolumn, /devtools/winforms/gridview/columns/column-types/gridviewcolumn
 ---

 # GridViewColumn

-##

 Columns are represented by __GridViewColumn__ objects. __GridViewColumn__ is the base class for all types of RadGridView columns, including [GridViewDataColumn]({%slug winforms/gridview/columns/column-types/gridviewdatacolumn%}) (the base class for all data bound columns). __GridViewColumn__ has properties that tailor appearance and behavior for the entire column including: